 An influential study undertaken by \citet{Trivers:1973fd} in the field of biology proposes a hypothesis about the mechanism behind the determinants of the secondary sex ratio (sex ratio at birth).
 As \citet{Catalano:2006vv} illustrated, the intuition of the Trivers--Willard hypothesis can be explained using shifts in the distribution of a random variable.

 Let $z_{b} \sim \mathcal{N}(\theta_{b},\,\sigma^{2})$ and $z_{g} \sim \mathcal{N}(\theta_{g},\,\sigma^{2})$ be the initial health endowments of boys and girls \textit{in utero}, respectively.
 Owing to natural selection, a certain threshold ($\lambda$) exists, below which fetuses are culled before birth.
 Since male fetuses are more vulnerable \textit{in utero} than female fetuses \citep{Kraemer:2000to}, the mean initial health endowment of girls is greater than that of boys: $\theta_{g} > \theta_{b}$.
-When I consider the probability density function for boys ($f_{b}(\cdot)$) and girls ($f_{g}(\cdot)$), this initial assumption implies that the number of culled male fetuses is always greater than that of female fetuses because of the following condition:
+When I consider the cumulative distribution function for boys ($F_{b}(\cdot)$) and girls ($F_{g}(\cdot)$), this initial assumption implies that the probability of having culled fetuses is always greater for males than females because of the following condition: